tskalbhor95/CrudAppNodeJs/README.md

 ## Description

 This CRUD (Create, Read, Update, Delete) App is built using Node.js and TypeScript.
-It provides basic functionality to perform CRUD operations on a database.
+It provides basic functionality to perform CRUD operations on a (sqlite3)database.

 ## Installation